dai1313/SuperheroTwitter/README.md

 # SuperheroTwitter

-Here are methods in main that still need to get wrritten
+Here are methods in main that still need to get written

 register();